 Figure 2.
-The prevalence of periodontitis is significantly higher in patients with diabetes (although the overall prevalence of periodontal disease is similar) $^{3.17}$
+The prevalence of periodontitis is significantly higher in patients with diabetes (although the overall prevalence of periodontal disease is similar) $^{\rm 3.17}$

-Furthermore, the poorer the glycemic control, the greater the prevalence of severe PD.^{17,19,20} In individuals with poorly-controlled diabetes, the risk of severe PD was significantly higher than in those without diabetes (odd ratio 2.9); even in patients with better glycemic control, the prevalence of PD was higher (odds ratio 1.56).20
+Furthermore, the poorer the glycemic control, the greater the prevalence of severe PD.
+In individuals with poorly-controlled diabetes, the risk of severe PD was reported to be significantly higher than in those without diabetes (odd ratio 2.9); even in patients with better glycemic control, the prevalence of PD was reported to be higher (odds ratio 1.56).

-To further highlight the bidirectional nature of the relationship, a significantly higher proportion of patients diagnosed with PD also have diabetes (75.6%) compared with non-PD individuals (22.4%).21The severity of PD has an impact on the prevalence of diabetes, as patients with moderate or severe PD were 2.9- or 3.4-fold more likely to have diabetes compared with other PD patients.21
+To further highlight the bidirectional nature of the relationship, a significantly higher proportion of patients diagnosed with PD also have been reported to have diabetes (75.6%) compared with non-PD individuals (22.4%).
+The severity of PD has an impact on the prevalence of diabetes, as patients with moderate or severe PD were 2.9or 3.4-fold more likely to have diabetes compared with other PD patients.